gogre/irgo/README.md

 GoJacabot combines a revised version [1a] of SWIM commonsense colour-map construction [1; 1b] with Influencie [2] shadow map generation and localised life-and-death analysis by Laizy [3], to compute and display board overlays which show Ishida-type graphics [4] of group strength, territory, influence and moyos.

-A GoJacabot prototype is probably most readily programmed in a fork of Influencie embedded in a fork of Lizzie or Sabaki (to reuse their editing and GTP interface code), with GTP callouts to Laizy.
+A GoJacabot prototype is probably most readily programmed in a fork of Influencie embedded in a fork of Lizzie or Sabaki - or a mashup of both of them - with GTP callouts to Laizy.

 Programming and/or redesigning GoJacabot - or parts of it - would make a practical computer science student project, and/or an ongoing hobby for people interested in AI and Go.